dojo/docs/dojo/hasClass.rst

       if(dojo.hasClass("someNode","aSillyClassName")){ ... }
   });

-It's recommend to use cls.contains in dojo 1.7.
+It's recommended to use cls.contains in dojo 1.7.

 .. code-block :: javascript